KSDaemon/wampy.js/README.md

 * **reconnectInterval**.
 Default value: 2000 (ms).
 Reconnection Interval in ms.
 * **maxRetries**.
 Default value: 25.
 Max reconnection attempts.
 After reaching this value [.disconnect()](#disconnect) will be called
 * **transportEncoding**.
 Default value: json.
 Transport serializer to use.
-Supported 2 values: json|msgpack.
+Supports 2 values: json|msgpack.
-For using msgpack you need to include msgpack javascript library, and also wamp server, that also supports it.
+For using msgpack you need to include msgpack javascript library, set up **msgpackCoder** option, and wamp server, that also supports it.
 * **realm**.
-Default value: undefined.
+Default value: null.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
 * **onConnect**.
-Default value: undefined.
+Default value: null.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
-Default value: undefined.
+Default value: null.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
-Default value: undefined.
+Default value: null.
 Callback function.
 Fired on error in websocket communication.
 * **onReconnect**.
-Default value: undefined.
+Default value: null.
 Callback function.
 Fired every time on reconnection attempt.
+* **ws**.
+Default value: null.
+User provided WebSocket class.
+Useful in node enviroment.
+* **msgpackCoder**.
+Default value: null.
+User provided msgpack class.
+Useful if you plan to use msgpack encoder instead of default json.

 ```javascript
 ws.options();